ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * An identification and type system for claims in claims-sets
 * Definitions of common attestation-oriented claims
 * Claims defined in CDDL and serialized using CBOR or JSON
-* Security envelopes based on COSE and JOSE
+* Security envelopes based on CBOR Object Signing and Encryption (COSE) and Javascript Object Signing and Encryption (JOSE)
 * Nesting of claims sets and tokens to represent complex and compound devices
 * A profile mechanism for specifying and identifying specific tokens for specific use cases